 The Company will further optimize its staff structure.
 The Board would like to express gratitude to the employees of the Group for their invaluable contribution to the business.

 DIRECTORS

 My thanks go to the Directors for their professional work.
-As at the date of this report, the majority of the Old Directors have resigned from the Board.
-The new Board will endeavour to work professionally and painstakingly for achieving prosperous performance of the Company in the future.
+The Board will endeavour to work professionally and painstakingly for achieving prosperous performance of the Company in the future.

 MANAGEMENT DISCUSSION AND ANALYSIS

 BUSINESS REVIEW